Gateron Baby Kangaroo 2.0 Review: HANDS-ON Experience

 Gateron Baby Kangaroo 2.0 Switches

-The switches were 5-pin design and (as noted in the Build Quality section) they seemed to seat very securely in the socket and plate.
+The switches were 5-pin design and seated very securely in the socket and plate.

 The keycaps fit tightly over the MX-style stems on the switches.
 Maybe a little too tight.